Last updated: February 2, 2026

 While it can be prone to choppiness, its power lies in its simplicity.
 By using its zero-line crossovers to confirm trends and its divergence signals to warn of potential reversals, you can add a valuable layer of analysis to your trading.

 This guide has given you the foundation.
-The next step is to apply this knowledge, backtest a strategy, and see how this classic indicator can enhance your trading strategies.
-To continue learning, explore our other guides in the best technical indicators category here on Piprider to see how the ROC indicator can be combined with other powerful tools.
+The next step is to apply this knowledge, backtest a strategy, and see how this classic indicator can enhance your trading.
+To continue learning, you might want to explore the True Strength Index (TSI) if you prefer a smoother momentum tool, or browse our full best technical indicators category here on Piprider.

 1. StockCharts. (n.d.).
 Rate of Change (ROC).
 Retrieved August 25, 2025, from https://chartschool.stockcharts.com/table-of-contents/technical-indicators-and-overlays/technical-indicators/rate-of-change-roc